The Playmaker

 The food direction here is in the menu of Japanese share-style plates.
 The wines by the glass are impressive, like an excellent Falmet champagne or an Australian Inkwell Primitvo from McLaren Vale.
 Snacks like sweet and spicy popcorn, yuzu steak tartare with cured yolk, devon and tomato sauce jaffle or crumpets with spanner crab and citrus tell an oddly familiar story.

-The plot of that story becomes clear when looking at the cocktail menus: nostalgia.
+The story's plot becomes apparent when looking at the cocktail menu: nostalgia.
 At least that's the theme of the spring 2023 menu, with drinks inspired by fresh-cut lawns, hot chips coated in chicken salt and refreshing half-time orange wedges.

-One thing is clear, the whole development can be summarised in one word: ambitious.
-It has all the elements of talented designers, sommeliers and chefs and enormous patronage capacity as well as a towering futuristic structural dominance.
+One thing is clear: the whole development can be summarised in one word: ambitious.
+It has all the elements of talented designers, sommeliers and chefs, plus an enormous patronage capacity and towering futuristic structural dominance.

 What's the deal?
 Head in early.
-Order one of the custom martini.
+Order one of the custom martinis.
 And snacks.

 Tap and select Add to Home Screen to access Concrete Playground easily next time. x